remithr/testDo/docs/index.md

 }

 **e.Write Data on Blockchain**<br/>
- This API is used to write IPFS hash on the stellar blockchain, it returns the Stellar Transaction Hash
+ This API is used to write IPFS hash on the stellar blockchain, it returns the Stellar Transaction Hash<br/>
-API: /writeDataOnBlockchain
+API: /writeDataOnBlockchain<br/>
-Request Body:
+Request Body:<br/>

 	Parameter | Data type | Required/Default
 	--------- | --------- | --------